Cracked nipple: Treatment

 Cracked nipples can be treated with 100% lanolin.
 Glycerin nipple pads can be chilled and placed over the nipples to help soothe and heal cracked or painful nipples.
 If the cause of cracked nipples is from thrush, treatment is usually begun with nystatin.
 If the mother is symptomatic then the mother and the baby can be treated.
 Continuing to breastfeed will actually help the nipples heal.
 A little breast milk or purified lanolin cream or ointment helps the healing process.
 Breastfeeding professionals that include nurses, midwives and lactation consultants are able to assist in the treatment of cracked nipples.

-Advice from others is abundant but there have been some treatments that have been identified as not being effective in healing or preventing cracked nipples.
-These ineffective treatments are keeping the breastfeeding short and using a nipple guard.
-Keeping the feedings short so that the nipples can rest is not effective in relieving the pain of cracked nipples and it could have a negative effect on the milk supply.
-Nipple shields do not improve latching on.
+Advice from others is abundant; however, some treatments have been identified as ineffective for healing or preventing cracked nipples.
+These ineffective treatments include keeping breastfeeding sessions short and using a nipple guard.
+Shortening feedings to allow the nipples to rest does not alleviate the pain of cracked nipples and may adversely affect milk supply.
+Additionally, nipple shields do not improve latching.